nsupdate-info/nsupdate.info/docs/security.rst

 update secret, we use update URLs with https: (and we also tell why it might not work).

-On the hosts overview page, we show whether we received the last update via SSL.
+On the hosts overview page, we show whether we received the last update via TLS.

 Login with remote vs. local Account